PTSD and Sleep

 - PTSD often involves nightmares, which can disrupt sleep.
 After waking in the middle of the night from a nightmare, it may be difficult to get back to sleep again.
 Fear may also set in with repeated nightmares: Some patients begin avoiding sleep because they don’t want to experience nightmares.

 - Patients who also experience physical health issues can have trouble sleeping.
-Chronic pain will often interfere with sleep.
+Chronic pain, such as back pain, will often interfere with sleep.
 Digestive disorders, stomach problems, and reproductive issues in women are also common complaints.
 Many people have trouble falling asleep when they have a medical problem.

 What Can You Do if You Have Sleep Problems?